Best Clean Energy ETF UK to Watch

 With a Clean Energy ETF, you are able to expose your portfolio to several companies that are involved in sustainable energy at once.
 Whether you are a preacher of environmental action or not, it offers added diversification for any existing portfolio.

-Clean Energy ETF UK 2021 List
+5 Popular Clean Energy ETF UK List to Watch

 Take a look at our picks that appear appetizing to us for some of the popular clean energy ETF UK, further down we will break down with analysis into each investment into bitesize form.

 - SPDR S&P Kensho Clean Power ETF (CNRG)

 The clean energy boom is very much current, and it may be somewhat tricky to know what companies individually will be the big beneficiaries of this.

 But rather than trying to predict which specific companies will prosper, we have broken down the popular clean energy ETFs in the sections below.

 It is key to note that prior to the pandemic the clean energy ETF sector generally speaking had been largely heading north.
 However, as detailed by the International Energy Agency (IEA), “The Covid-19 pandemic is having a major impact on energy systems around the world, curbing investments and threatening to slow the expansion of key clean energy technologies. ”

 Let’s start with our first review and conduct an iShares global Clean Energy ETF review.
 It is the largest ETF by almost double, having some $6 billion in assets under management.
 ICLN is one of the oldest funds which has been dedicated to clean energy.
 Founded in 2008, when climate change was not so much of a priority for many people.